ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork: Experimental Results

 Among the baseline methods, the next best performing baselines are CoMeDi and FCP.
 We attribute CoMeDi's strong performance to the resemblance of its mixed-play objective to our per-state regret objective, which we discuss in App. \ref{app:comedi_mp_discussion}.
 FCP's performance may be attributed to the large number of partners that FCP was trained with (approximately 100 teammates per task).
 We found that FCP tends to perform especially well with the IPPO policies in $\Pieval$, likely because the IPPO evaluation teammates are in-distribution for the distribution of teammates constructed by FCP.

-We also observe that Minimax Return performs surprisingly well in AA, which we hypothesize is due to AA's particular characteristics.
-In AA, agents operate in separated kitchen halves, possessing all necessary resources for individual task completion, with shared access to pots on the dividing counter being the only shared resource.
-Consequently, a fully adversarial partner has limited methods to sabotage the ego agent.\footnote{Agent teams may still achieve higher returns through effective coordination on AA, due to layout asymmetry.
+Minimax Return performs surprisingly well in AA, which may be attributed to AA's particular characteristics.
+In AA, agents operate in separated kitchen halves, possessing all necessary resources for individual task completion, with pots on the dividing counter being the only shared resource.
+A team where both agents act fully independently may achieve high returns--albeit coordination leads to still higher returns.\footnote{Optimal behavior in AA still requires effective coordination due to layout asymmetry.
 In the ``left" kitchen, the delivery zone is adjacent to the pots while the onions are farther, while in the ``right" kitchen, the opposite is true.
-Thus, an optimal team consists of the ``left" agent delivering finished soup, and the ``right" agent placing onions in the pots. } However, on LBF and FC, where coordination is crucial to obtain positive return on the tasks, Minimax Return is the worst performing baseline.
+Thus, an optimal team consists of the ``left" agent delivering finished soup, and the ``right" agent placing onions in the pots---and indeed, we observe that teams of IPPO agents converge to this behavior.} Visualizing the trained policies reveals that the adversarial teammate trained by Minimax Return cannot drive the ego agent's return to zero, and does not prevent the ego agent from learning how to perform the task independently.
+However, on LBF and FC, where coordination is crucial to obtain positive returns, Minimax Return is the worst-performing baseline.

 BRDiv and PAIRED exhibit comparatively poor performance, which may be partially attributed to their teammate generation objectives that resemble per-trajectory regret.
 As we find for \textbf{RQ2}, per-state regret outperforms per-trajectory regret within the \ours{} framework.
 Furthermore, PAIRED's update structure involves a lockstep training process for the teammate generator, best response, and ego agent.
 This synchronized training may hinder the natural emergence of robust conventions that are crucial for effective AHT.